Now accepting new patients — call 212-328-1180

 Performance support

-Why athletes use craniosacral therapy
+Why athletes in NYC use craniosacral therapy

 • Accumulated tissue tension from repetitive training.

-• Travel, poor sleep, and nervous system fatigue.
+• Travel, poor sleep, and nervous-system fatigue.

 • Impact history and protective bracing patterns.